pivotal/blog/content/post/debugging-ruby-memory-issues-cloud-foundry-cloud-controller.md

 ## Understanding the Problem

-We did not see the restarting behavior in our own test environments, so reproducing the problem required a better understanding of the customer’s environment and API usage.
-We began by asking the the customer about the size and shape of their data (e.g. number of running apps, spaces, apps per space, etc.) and proceeded to comb through thousands of lines of Cloud Controller logs to get a feel for what type of API requests were typically made in the environment.
-Unfortunately, this knowledge alone was not enough to reproduce the memory usage.
+We did not see this restarting behavior in our own test environments, so reproducing the problem required a better understanding of the customer’s environment and API usage.
+We began by asking the customer about the size and shape of their data (e.g. number of running apps, spaces, apps per space, etc.) and proceeded to comb through thousands of lines of Cloud Controller logs to get a feel for what type of API requests were typically made in the environment.
+Unfortunately, this knowledge alone was not enough to reproduce the issue.
 We needed to get a better view into what was consuming the memory on their environment.
-We needed to get a Ruby heap dump.
+We needed to get a Ruby heap dump!

 ## Collecting Ruby Heap Dumps